msveshnikov/my-healthy-food/README.md

 ## TODO

-- add bulk recipes generation (select cousine, then generate N recipe titles, then generate each title in each language)
+- add bulk recipes generation (select cousine,language, count - then generate N recipe titles, then generate each title in each language manually after approval, using normal one recipe endpoint /api/generate-recipe)
-- add endpoint to create N recipe titles